Tryentist-1/archers-edge/docs/SESSION-9-ACHIEVEMENTS.md

 ---

-**Session 9 demonstrates the app's evolution from functional to professional, with industry-standard scorecard verification and polished user experience ready for advanced features.**
+**Session 9 demonstrates the app's evolution from functional to professional, with industry-standard scorecard verification and polished user experience.
+The foundation is now ready for competition results enhancement as outlined in TODO.md.**